 Education and Experience

-High school diploma or equivalent and two years of relevant experience.
+High school diploma or equivalent and one year relevant experience.
 Appropriate college coursework or vocational/technical training may substitute at an equivalent rate for the required experience.

 Licensure and Certification